 UTA recognizes that in order to reduce the number of automobile trips - resulting in better air quality, less congestion, and more livable communities - the use of public transit and bicycles as alternative modes of transportation, goes hand in hand.
 In an effort to promote bicycling as an alternative mode of transportation, UTA purchased the Denver & Rio Grande (D&RGW) rail corridor in 2002 as part of a 125 mile rail corridor purchase from Union Pacific Railroad.
-UTA is working with communities to convert a 24-mile section of the corridor into a 10-foot wide paved class 1 trail.
-When complete the trail will run from Roy to Farmington where it will link with the Legacy Trail providing a recreation and commuting experience for users.
+UTA has worked with communities to convert a 24-mile section of the corridor into a 10-foot wide paved class 1 trail.
+The completed trail runs from Roy to Farmington where it links with the Legacy Trail providing a recreation and commuting experience for users.